SoftwareAG/c8y-docs/src/render/guides/concepts/security/physical-security.html.md

 In IoT solutions, physical security also includes unauthorized access to IoT devices, for example, to redirect or manipulate data from devices, read credentials from devices or change a device's configuration.
 We recommend to review the physical security of the devices that you plan to use for your IoT solution and, for example, make **configuration ports unavailable** to unauthorized people or include tamper sensors as an additional security control within your own system.

 As the operator of the Cumulocity platform we do not control internal systems of our tenants.
-As a tenant you must follow a powerful and carefully condidered security concept for your own system.
+As a tenant you must follow a powerful and carefully considered security concept for your own system.